• Skip to main content

 The study also highlights the need for further research on the impact of commercial space launches on ozone levels.
 Pollutants from chlorine-based solid-fuel rockets, and re-entry heating of returning spacecraft (which releases nitrogen oxides) and debris are particularly harmful to stratospheric ozone.
 So far, there has been little impact on the ozone layer, but predicted growth trends for space tourism indicate that the combination of these emissions could significantly offset the reversal in ozone depletion achieved since the introduction of the Montreal Protocol in 1987. ‘ What we really need now is a discussion amongst experts on the best strategy for regulating this rapidly growing industry,’ says Marais.

-Filed Under: Climate Change Tagged With: Worldwatch
+Themes Climate Change Worldwatch

 Protected by Copyscape